 Boston African American National Historical Site: Boston, Massachusetts

-Boston's Beacon Hill neighborhood is home to this National Park that is made up of 14 pre-Civil War structures associated with the city's African American history and heritage.
+Boston's Beacon Hill neighborhood is home to this National Historic Landmark that is made up of 14 pre-Civil War structures associated with the city's African American history and heritage.
 The sites, including the African Meeting House (the oldest standing African-American church in the United States), are linked by the 1.6-mile (2.5-kilometer) Black Heritage Trail.
 Guided walking tours are offered Monday through Saturday seasonally, or visit the sites at your own pace on a self-guided tour.

 Salem Maritime National Historic Site: Salem, Massachusetts